Comparison Analysis of Galvanized, Aluminized Zinc, and Zinc-Aluminum-Magnesium Coatings

 Zinc-Aluminum-Magnesium Coating

-Exhibits triple protection: zinc’s cathodic action, aluminum’s barrier effect, and magnesium’s self-healing capability.
-In salt spray tests, red rust appears after over 1,000 hours, with corrosion depth reduced to 1/4 of pure zinc’s.
-Cut edges form a dense protective film via magnesium-induced corrosion product flow, eliminating the need for additional edge sealing.
+Has triple protection: zinc’s cathode, aluminum barrier effect, and magnesium self-healing capability.
+Within more than 1,000 hours, red rust appears in salt spray tests, and corrosion depth decreases to 1/4 of the pure zinc's.
+Cut edges create a dense protective film through magnesium-induced corrosion product flow and thus necessitate no extra edge sealing.

 Mechanical and Processing Properties